 Before you think we have lost our minds, we want to clarify that we don’t think 1st-grade parents should worry about their children’s college prospects!
 We have had a few 6th-grade parents inquire about SAT Prep and that was bad enough.
 What we DO want you to realize is that you CAN set the right tone from an early age so high performance and high achievement become the norm (mentioned above).
 Here is a loosely related anecdote to bring this point home:

 When I grew up, it was assumed that my siblings and I would go to college.
-That was true for most of the children in my neighborhood and 95% of us went to college.
+That was true for most of the children in my neighborhood and 95% of us went to college, including the struggling students.
 What would happen if this were the norm in every small town in America?
 Instead, in many parts of the country, families do not think beyond high school.
 Many children do not attend college, and some do not finish high school.

 Although early academic problems do not have to be a college or career death knell, they can put a lower ceiling on a student’s chances for success.